A rock told me this:

 The first night on the road, I can’t sleep.
-It should feel just like home, our house resting on soft earth instead of the hard poles of a bamboo platform, but it feels wrong to me now.
 I feel her absence the most at night, when she should lie next to me.

 I step out into the copse of trees where we parked the wagons and set up our houses for the night.
 I can see the road through a line of trees — a place where blue moonlight shines through.
 And I see Narluga tremble-step out of hen’s house and fill hen’s lungs with cool night air.
 Even from here, I can see the raggedness of hen’s breaths, the beads of sweat on hen’s forehead.